1. Who we are

 - by only transferring your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission

 - by using contracts that give the same level of protection to personal data that it has in the EU

 - by ensuring that, if an organisation is based in the US, it is part of the EU-US Privacy Shield.

 We take all reasonable steps to keep such information secure and confidential from unauthorized access, misuse or loss.

-We may use technology such as a "cookie" to monitor your use of this site.
+We may use technology such as a "cookie" to monitor your use of our website.
 Cookies are small text files that a website sends to your browser.
-They save information on your hard drive about how you have used the website.
+They save information on your device, for example, computer, tablet or mobile phone, about how you have used the website.

-These pieces of information are used to improve services for you through, for example:
+These pieces of information allow us to distinguish you from other users and improve your experience on our website through, for example:

 - Enabling a service to recognise your device so you don't have to give the same information several times during one task;